mbakholdina/srt/docs/statistics.md

 ### usSndDurationTotal

 The total accumulated time in microseconds, during which the SRT sender has some data to transmit, including packets that have been sent, but not yet acknowledged.
 In other words, the total accumulated duration in microseconds when there was something to deliver (non-empty senders' buffer).
 Available for sender.

+??? // total time duration when the Group is sending data (idle time exclusive)

 ### pktSndDropTotal